French Immersion for Diplomats

 Standard diplomatic language programmes teach vocabulary lists and formal grammar drills.
 Real French trains the foundational skill that makes everything else possible: your ability to hear and produce the sounds of French accurately.
 With 400+ alumni from 30+ countries, this method has been proven with diplomats, UN officials, and NGO professionals who need results on a deadline.

-Illustration of a professional climbing steps toward French fluency — phonetic ear training progression at Real French
+Illustration of a woman in business attire climbing dark steps toward a French flag speech bubble, progression through phonetic ear training theme

 Frequently Asked Questions